 MIT Student Shares Educational and Career Updates After Receiving SBB Research Group Foundation STEM Scholarship

-The SBB Research Group Foundation celebrates the success of Nickeisha Cuthbert after receiving STEM Scholarship
+The SBB Research Group Foundation celebrates the success of Michelle Lam after receiving STEM Scholarship

 CHICAGO, Jan.
-06, 2025 (GLOBE NEWSWIRE) -- The SBB Research Group Foundation is proud to announce the continued success of Nickeisha Cuthbert after receiving the STEM Scholarship in 2022.
+07, 2025 (GLOBE NEWSWIRE) -- The SBB Research Group Foundation is proud to announce the continued success of Michelle Lam after receiving the STEM Scholarship in 2023.
 The $2,500 award empowers students to create value for society by pursuing higher learning through interdisciplinary combinations of Science, Technology, Engineering, and Mathematics (STEM).

-Since receiving the scholarship, Cuthbert has been accepted as a graduate student in Biological Engineering at the Massachusetts Institute of Technology, where she is currently in her second year.
-She works in a lab that focuses on infectious diseases, particularly malaria.
-She plans to pursue a career in biotechnology and hopes to develop a tool to optimize diagnostic blood tests.
+Since receiving the scholarship, Lam has been excited to develop new skills in designing, building, problem-solving, and manufacturing alongside relationships with others in her program.
+In January, she will begin an internship at Design that Matters to design low-cost incubators for use in developing countries.

-“Nickeisha has so much potential, as her acceptance to grad school at MIT shows.
-We are happy to be a part of her journey," said Matt Aven, co-founder and board member of the SBB Research Group Foundation.
+“Michelle has an exciting future ahead of her, and I’m proud SBB Research Group Foundation could support someone dedicated to using their skills to help others," said Matt Aven, co-founder and board member of the SBB Research Group Foundation.

-The SBB Research Group Foundation is honored to have played a role in Cuthbert’s success.
+The SBB Research Group Foundation is honored to have played a role in Lam’s success.
 We look forward to continuing to support outstanding students in STEM and helping them achieve their full potential.

 For eligibility criteria and more information on the Foundation’s STEM scholarship, please visit http://www.sbbscholarship.org.